 • A cover letter requesting a name change

 • The original Articles of Amendment; The amendment must be signed by an officer of the corporation who is also licensed by NCMB (e.g. a physician or a PA).

 After review, NCMB will email you a Letter of Non‐Objection authorizing the name change and the scanned copy of the original Articles of Amendment with the Board’s dated seal.
 Using the NC SOS website Online Submission of Documents link, you will then file the approved Articles of Amendment and Letter of Non‐Objection with the Secretary of State within four months.

 Change of Registered Agent

 Please notify the Board if you change the Registered Agent of your business entity by either:

 • Submitting the agent change through the NCMB’s Corporation Update portal

-• Sending NCMB a copy of the Articles of Amendment for Agent Change filed with the Secretary of State.
+• Emailing NCMB a copy of the Articles of Amendment for Agent Change filed with the Secretary of State.